elizabec/VALA_Library/README.md

     python library_db.py library.txt
     ```

 4. The program menu will appear in the terminal window.
+Menu selection is through keyboard input.